Pratik-psudo/paltering-repos/README.md

 ## 2. I own a house
 ## 3. I have children
 # You only get one shot!
-I think it's own house 👀 (vSlyther)
+I think it's married 👀

-I think it's children (Sloc211) married (annie)
+I think it's children
-Pratik you want to have a guess?
+married